postsharp/PostSharp.Documentation/conceptual/Model/NotifyPropertyChanged/inotifypropertychanged-dependencies.md

 title: "Implementing INotifyPropertyChanged with Properties that Depend on Other Objects"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
+summary: "The document explains how to implement INotifyPropertyChanged with properties that depend on other objects using PostSharp.
+It provides a code example demonstrating the concept."
 ---
 # Implementing INotifyPropertyChanged with Properties that Depend on Other Objects